yhojann-cl/wss/readme.en.md

       sudo wss.py --host starbucks.com -f 02
       sudo wss.py --host dev.starbucks.com -f 02

+You can try a quick test:

+    sudo python3 wss.py --host elhacker.net -m 4 -f 02

 An example of the final result of a search:

     4 subdomains were found